 Phonics & Spelling

+We teach phonics through Essential Letters and Sounds.
 The programme aims to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children.
-We use Oxford Reading Tree decodable books matched to pupils’ phonic knowledge.
+We use fully decodable books matched to pupils’ phonic knowledge.

 Each phase contains new phonemes to be learnt which increases with difficulty as your child progresses through the phases.
 At Mount we passionately believe that teaching children to read and write independently is one of the core purposes of a primary school.
 These fundamental skills not only hold the keys to the rest of the curriculum but also have a huge impact on children’s self-esteem and future life chances.
 We teach children to: